canonical/trino-k8s-operator/README.md

 salesforce_ro #read-only endpoint
 ```
 ## User management
-By default authentication is not enabled for Trino.
-Trino supports multiple forms of authentication mechanisms to be implements at the same time.
+By default password authentication is enabled for Charmed Trino.
+This being said, Trino supports implementing multiple forms of authentication mechanisms at the same time.
 Available with the charm are Google Oauth and user/password authentication.
 We recommend user/password for application users which do no support Oauth, and Oauth for everything else.

 ### Google Oauth
 Configure Google Oauth by adding the following config values to the coordinator charm: